flyingwolfz/CCNN-CGH/README.md

 - 2,Captured results

-  including captured videos, images and corresponding CGHs
+  including captured videos, images and corresponding CGHs.
+If you have the same devices as ours, you can use the CGHs to reproduce our experiments.
+A guide for optical setup may be uploaded in the future.

 ## 1. Set up conda environment